You can get into Washington’s state and national parks free this Sunday

 Washington also has three national parks: Mount Rainier, Olympic and North Cascades.

-Not all national parks charge entrance fees, but at those that do there are several options including a private-vehicle pass that costs $30 and is valid for seven consecutive days or an annual pass ($80) good for the entire park system.
+Not all national parks charge entrance fees, but those that do offer several options, including a private-vehicle pass that costs $30 and is valid for seven consecutive days or an $80 annual pass good for the entire park system.
 Additionally, both Mount Rainier and Olympic National Park offer $55, park-specific annual passes.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.